WHO WE ARE:

 Additionally, please look for information on TESG’s website and Facebook page. http://www.tesgk8.org Facebook handle: @tesg2018

 The C4 is made up of the liaisons from each of the Community Collaborative’s Working Groups.
 Currently, the C4 is working on defining the Community Collaborative’s mission, vision, and structure.
-The next meeting will be March 25 at 6:00pm.
+The next meeting is TBD.
 Meetings are open to all.

 TESG depends on our family partners to accomplish our goals, just as you depend on TESG to provide the best possible education for your child.
 Family involvement is a cornerstone of our charter and mission, and our vibrant parent community does amazing things for our school.
 We engage families through parent-teacher conferences, school events and volunteering.
 We seek to welcome and connect all of our families to the school.
 We believe increased parent engagement is a one of the single most important contributors to student and school success.